practicalli/spacemacs/work-in-progress.md

 https://gist.github.com/agzam/acd3b5e311f8f7e87e21b550856f65e1

-does anyone know what face is for the current symbol when automatic-highlight is on?
-SPC t h a? nevermind, I think I found it: ahs-plugin-whole-buffer-face
+face for the current symbol when automatic-highlight is on?
+SPC t h a?
+`ahs-plugin-whole-buffer-face`